louisclarencepeter/rockpaperandscissors/README.md

 ## Credits

-This game was created by [Your Name Here] as a JavaScript coding exercise.
+This game was created by Louis Peter as a JavaScript coding exercise.